surajy1/JsonPowerDB-Project/README.md

 The user of JPDB requires a basic understanding of  HTML, CSS, Bootstrap and Javascript.

 ## Benefits of using JsonPowerDB
-With JsonPowerDB is development is real fun, fast and efficient.
+With JsonPowerDB, development is real fun, fast and efficient.

 JPDB saves upto 30% development time and upto 50% with high performance, real-time, light weight, simple to use, secured, serverless multi-mode database and business APIs.